-At least 30 days before a plaintiff may assert a cause of action for damages under the CLRA, the plaintiff must notify the prospective defendant(s) of the alleged violations and demand that they be corrected.
-The notice must be in writing, delivered by certified or registered mail, return receipt requested and it must provide sufficient detail to allow the violations to be addressed by the defendant.
-Courts will often dismiss a CLRA damages claim for failure to comply strictly with these requirements.
-As one court explained:
+At least 30 days before a plaintiff may assert a cause of action for damages under the CLRA, the plaintiff must notify the prospective defendant(s) of the alleged violations and demand that they be corrected.832 The notice must be in writing, delivered by certified or registered mail, return receipt requested and it must provide sufficient detail to allow the violations to be addressed by the

-&lt;sup>792 Cal.
+827 Cal.
 Civ.
 Code § 1783.

-&lt;sup>793 See Mass.
+828 See Mass.
 Mut.
 Life Ins.
 Co., 97 Cal.
 App.
 4th at 1295.